by Jenny Lelwica Buttaccio

 - LymeAid 4 Kids: Created in 2004, LymeAid 4 Kids provides grants up to $1,000 to children under age 21, which can be used toward the cost of the diagnosis or treatment of Lyme disease.

-While financial stuff can be stressful to Mom and Dad, there’s no doubt that navigating a Lyme disease diagnosis can be equally difficult and emotionally draining for your child, so helping them maintain a positive attitude is at the top of your to-do list, says Leland.
+While financial stuff can be stressful to parents, navigating a Lyme disease diagnosis can be equally difficult and emotionally draining for your child, so helping them maintain a positive attitude is at the top of your to-do list, says Leland.
+“This is the only childhood that your child is going to get, and you want them to have good memories, too,” she says.

-She suggests these other ways to effectively cope and assist your child through recovery:
+Leland suggests the following ways to cope and assist your child through recovery effectively:

 - Find a Lyme-literate doctor.